writethedocs/www/docs/include/conf/portland/visiting.rst

 Visiting Portland
 =================

-Wondering where to stay and how to get around once you get into {{city}} CITY?
+Wondering where to stay and how to get around once you get into Portland?
 The conference will be held at the `Crystal Ballroom <http://www.mcmenamins.com/CrystalBallroom>`__, in downtown Portland, and most conference events will be held within just a few blocks of the Crystal Ballroom.

 Eating